South Central Texas

 (1898), San Antonio

-A Spanish-American War assembly area for Army volunteer troops (the Rough Riders), located at Riverside Park (100 McDonald Street) adjacent to the state fairgrounds.
-The actual campsite was on the present-day golf course.
+A Spanish-American War assembly camp for Army volunteer cavalry troops (the Rough Riders), located at Riverside Park (100 McDonald Street), adjacent to the state fairgrounds.
+The tent camp was on the present-day golf course.
 The parade ground was near the San José Mission.
-After one month, the troops departed for Tampa, FL.
+The fairgrounds hosted the San Antonio International Fair and Exposition from 1888 to 1904, and several buildings were used as military barracks in May 1898.
+After three weeks, the troops departed for Tampa, FL.

 Powder House Hill Fort ?